Corrado-K/Corrado-K/README.md

 ### :man_technologist: About Me :

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Software Engineer.
+I mostly work on backend than frontend for building web applications.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Exploring Mobile App Development with Flutter.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I play basketball, or video games, or design wireframes.

 - :mailbox:How to reach me: kebemartey@gmail.com